 Storage Space and Bandwidth

-Storage and bandwidth resources lie at the heart of your VPS hosting set up.
+Storage and bandwidth resources lie at the heart of your VPS hosting setup.
 Your hosting proposal needs to allocate adequate server disk space and database storage to serve your website.
 Sufficient bandwidth also needs to be allocated to your server to ensure your website doesn’t encounter performance issues during peak load times.
 Ask your shortlisted providers what is their cheapest unmetered VPS rate is.
 Having a website that is responsive and loads quickly is critical to attracting and retaining website traffic, particularly if you are an online retailer.

 Server Reliability Guarantees

 Many website owners focus down on reliability.
-Given your website is online and requires always-on availability, identifying a reliable web host with minimum guaranteed availability of 99.9 percent is critical to your visitor experience and this to the future success of your business.
+Given your website is online and requires always-on availability, identifying a reliable web host with a minimum guaranteed availability of 99.9 percent is critical to your visitor experience and to the future success of your business.
 In addition ensure you cover issues such as access speed, server and data security, and server backup and maintenance as well as server uptime.
 While you should have your own routine backup in place, most VPS hosts automatically backup their servers each night.
 Check what backup systems your potential host provides.

 VPS hosting solutions are available across a spread of prices.
 Different configurations of hosting server specifications and hosting solutions come with different pricing trigger points.
-Always compare prices on their vps unmetered bandwidth for the unlimited web hosting option to give you a baseline for comparison.
+Always compare prices on their VPS unmetered bandwidth for the unlimited web hosting option to give you a baseline for comparison.

 Support is a critical part of a web-hosting package.
 Considerable potential technical issues lurk behind any website, from scripts and database issues to Internet connection problems, name servers, and email issues, through to malware, and security concerns.
 Strong technical support by your web hosting vendor is critical in maintaining website availability.
 When assessing potential VPS hosting providers, always look for 24*7*360 support via multiple channels.